Meratyn/jsav-exercise-recorder/doc/exercise_design/reproducibility/common_trie/common_trie.md

 pretation on student’s choices such that it is clear on which step the student’s steps begin to differ from the execution path of the correct algorithm.

-Each step, either a new node appears or a node has the key switch to true and gains the `cls: ["greenbg"]`.At each step, we can see the full tree at that point.
+Each step, either a new node appears or a node has the key switch to true and gains the `cls: ["greenbg"]`.
+At each step, we can see the full tree at that point.
 We do not see the student clicking the `Next` button, so if the same value appears twice in the stack, we do not see that.
-As such, we can fully reconstruct the learner's trace if the stack has no repeat values, but only partially reconstruct it if there are repeats.

 ## End state